byeol3325/circle_detection/README.md

 ## Overview

 This repository focuses on circle detection using the AAMED (Arc Adjacency Matrix based Fast Ellipse Detection) algorithm.
 The AAMED algorithm is a robust method for detecting circular shapes in images, particularly useful in applications where precise and reliable detection is required.
+Thanks to the code authors. 😁

 ## How to Use